Richard Gregg (social philosopher)

 the pacifist and socialist reformer Jessie Wallace Hughan, and the Peace Pledge Union.
+He was also a pioneer in developing the concept of companion planting, writing "Companion and Protective Plants" for the summer 1943 issue of Bio-Dynamics.

 Life and work

 Law & labor relations

 After graduating from Harvard Law in 1911, Gregg worked at several law firms in Boston.
 He joined Robert G. Valentine and Ordway Tead of Boston in the pioneering consulting firm of Valentine, Tead and Gregg who billed themselves as industrial counselors until Valentine's untimely death in November 1916.
 In 1916 he was employed in labor management by a private firm in Chicago.
 From 1917 to 1921 in Washington, D.C., at the NWLB, Gregg became the 'examiner in charge' for the Bethlehem Steel strike, publishing a 1919 law article.
 He then obtained a position at the Railway Department Employees Union.
 It involved traveling in support of its 400,000 workers during a time of strikes and labor disputes.
 These seven years in industrial relations he described as "investigation, conciliation, arbitration, publicity and statistical work for trade unions."
 The Union eventually was forced to capitulate.
 In an October 4, 1924 letter to his family Gregg explained his reasons for leaving the USA to take up residence in India.
 He indicated that over the previous decade he had worked in industry, government, and labor unions opposing strikes, running and settling strikes.
 This unique experience led him to conclude that government and industrialism were based on violence and that labor unions were ineffective as they worked within this framework and could not change it.
 He thought that there might be another approach to creating a humane social system in work of Gandhi in India.